More About Us

 RDA SA currently has 9 accredited centres run mostly by dedicated volunteers which provides service to our participants on a weekly basis throughout the year.

-RDA SA centres are overseen by RDA SA State Office at Maylands.
-The office operates with 4.2 full-time equivalent positions.
+RDA SA centres are overseen by the RDA SA State Office at O’Halloran Hill.
 All staff have a passion for RDA and the unique service it provides for people with disabilities.

 RDASA also became a registered NDIS provider when the scheme was rolled out in South Australia in July 2013.
 If you would like information to help you participate in RDA from an NDIS perspective, please contact the NDIS Client Manager at the State Office (Ph: 8377 3150 OR email: NDISfirstname.lastname@example.org).